Apur0y/edu-quest-server-v2/README.md

 # EduQuest Backend — Modernized

-> Node.js + Express + TypeScript + PostgreSQL + Prisma
-> 100% API-compatible migration from MongoDB/JavaScript monolith
+## About

+>This is the **second version** of the EduQuest backend server — a complete rewrite of the original MongoDB/JavaScript monolith into a more **secure, scalable, and maintainable** architecture using modern tooling.

+Key improvements over v1:

+- 🔒 **Stronger security** — improved validation, authentication, and authorization practices
+- 🛡️ **Type safety** — fully migrated to **TypeScript** to catch errors at compile time
+- 🗄️ **Relational data modeling** — moved from MongoDB to **PostgreSQL** with **Prisma ORM** for structured, reliable data and easier migrations
+- ⚙️ **Cleaner architecture** — modular, scalable codebase built for long-term maintainability
+- ✅ **100% API-compatible** — existing frontend integrations continue to work without changes
 ---

-About

-This is the second version of the EduQuest backend server — a complete rewrite of the original MongoDB/JavaScript monolith into a more secure, scalable, and maintainable architecture using modern tooling.

-Key improvements over v1:
-🔒 Stronger security — improved validation, authentication, and authorization practices 🛡️ Type safety — fully migrated to TypeScript to catch errors at compile time 🗄️ Relational data modeling — moved from MongoDB to PostgreSQL with Prisma ORM for structured, reliable data and easier migrations
-⚙️ Cleaner architecture — modular, scalable codebase built for long-term maintainability ✅ 100% API-compatible — existing frontend integrations continue to work without changes

 ---

 ## Tech Stack